Skip to main content

 Spine Fellowship

-Spine specialists in the Department of Neurological Surgery at Indiana University School of Medicine treat spine disorders that include complex and minimally invasive procedures, tumors, artificial disc replacement, degenerative disease, trauma, kyphoplasty, and pain management, providing fellows in this Spine Surgery Fellowship program excellent exposure to a range of patient cases.
-Fellows also benefit from exposure to traumatic spine and brain disorders in amateur and professional athletes.
-This is a one-year fellowship program.
+The Spine Surgery Fellowship in the Department of Neurological Surgery at Indiana University School of Medicine provides excellent exposure to a range of patient cases.
+Spine specialists treat spine disorders that include complex and minimally invasive procedures, tumors, artificial disc replacement, degenerative disease, trauma, kyphoplasty, and pain management.
+Fellows in this one-year fellowship program also benefit from exposure to traumatic spine and brain disorders in amateur and professional athletes.

-Interested candidates should submit a CV and letter of interest to the Director of Education.
-Additional requirements may apply to specific programs.
+Interested candidates should submit a CV and letter of interest to Mary Gallagher, director of education for neurosurgery.

 Email Director of Education